MichaelSimons/GH-Actions-Sandbox/test.md

-How about if we cancel standup today and use thee time to complete Connects?
+How about if we cancel standup today and use the time to complete Connects?